ashwaniraj0813/wowchat/README.md

 To install the Real-Time Chat App, follow these steps:
 1. Clone the repository:
 2. Navigate to the project directory:
-3. Install dependencies: npm install
+3. Install dependencies (do this in both server and client directory): npm install
 4. For server-side go to server file and run node index.js
 5. For client run go to client file run npm start